Macroglossa caudata Bremer & Grey, 1853, in Motschulsky (ed.), Etudes ent. 1: 62. Type locality: [China,] Pekin [Beijing].

 Wingspan: 62--67mm.
 Distal margin of forewing even, slightly concave anteriorly and posteriorly, neither deep bisinuate nor lobed.
 Abdomen more broadly tufted at end than in the North American Sphecodina abbotti (Swainson, 1821).

 A diurnal species in the Russian Far East, flying mainly in the morning (08.00-10.00am) around meadows in mixed coniferous/deciduous and deciduous woodland, particularly those characterized by Quercus mongolica (Izerskiy, 1999b; Dubatolov, pers. comm.
 2010).
-Frequents the flowers of Rhododendron schlippenbachii Maxim., although males are also attracted to excrement (Koshkin, 2013), even urine (Koshkin & Bezborodov, 2019).
+Frequents the flowers of Rhododendron schlippenbachii Maxim., although males are more attracted to excrement (Koshkin, 2013), urine (Koshkin & Bezborodov, 2019), fermenting/ripe fruit (Haxaire, 2021), and suger-rich tree exudates (see photos below).
 Hovering swarms of males can easily be mistaken for hornets.

 An early species which Mell (1935) recorded as having two generations in Guangdong.